Chitram-Dasgupta/SelfLib/rest-api.md

 4. **PUT** `/books/{isbn}` updates all the attributes of a book
 5. **PATCH** `/books/{isbn}` updates some of the attributes of a book
 6. **DELETE** `/books/{isbn}` deletes a book

+# Setting up the database interaction for authors

+1. Create an author `entity`

+   Add the table name, the attribute names, and their setters and getters, and the validations.

+2. Create the author `repository`

+   Extend the repository interface with the appropriate functionality

+3. Create the author `DTO`

+   The author DTO will be a plain Java class.

+4. Create the `ModelMapper`

+   The ModelMapper bean will between the author entity and author DTO

+5. Create an interface for the mapper and implement it for the author